KazaiMazai/SwiftyUIKit/README.md

 SwiftyUIKit is a featherweight lib for building layout in a clean and declarative way.

-It allows to build autolayout-powered UIView layout almost the same way as it's done in SwiftUI while using the exact same UIKit API for views configuration.
+It allows to build autolayout-powered UIView layout in SwiftUI-style while using the exact same UIKit API for views configuration.